Britteco

 Design Lifespan

-Min.
-150 years in dry underground conditions
+At least 150 years in suitable dry underground conditions

 Removal

-Mechanically removable if required
+Mechanically removable if required (cut, break, or dig up)

 Standards

-Certified European industrial standards
+Produced to certified European industrial standards

 Technical data shown for indicative guidance.
 Performance may vary depending on site conditions, structure geometry, moisture, and application method.